Yellow is shutting down and headed for bankruptcy, the Teamsters Union says. Here’s what to know | Federal News Network

 In May, Yellow reported a loss of $54.6 million, a decline of $1.06 per share, for its first quarter of 2023.
 Operating revenue was about $1.16 billion in the period.

-A Wednesday investors note from financial service firm Stephens estimated that Yellow could be burning between $9 million and $10 million each day.
-Using a liquidity disclosure from earlier this month, Yellow had roughly $100 million in cash at the end of June, the note added — estimating that the company has been burning through increasing amounts of money through July.
+Financial service firm Stephens estimated in an investor note last week that Yellow could be burning between $9 million and $10 million each day.
+Using a liquidity disclosure from July, Yellow had roughly $100 million in cash at the end of June, the note added — estimating that the company has been burning through increasing amounts of money through July.

 “It is reasonable to believe that the Company could breach its $35 mil. liquidity requirement at any moment,” Stephens analyst Jack Atkins and associate Grant Smith wrote.